josiahdavis/josiahdavis.github.io/_posts/2024-05-29-training-compute-optimal-models.markdown

 Here is how you can reproduce the linear interpolation to predict optimal model size from the given data size (and plot it).

-As an example, let's say you have an existing 1B model trained on 10^11 tokens so we have a reference point for comparison.
+As an arbitrary example, let's say you have an existing 1B model trained on 10^11 tokens so we have a reference point to add to our plot.

 {% highlight python %}
 import matplotlib.pyplot as plt